2014 National EQIP Initiatives

 On-Farm Energy Initiative: NRCS and producers develop Agricultural Energy Management Plans (AgEMP) or farm energy audits that assess energy consumption on an operation.
 NRCS then uses audit data to develop energy conservation recommendations.
 Each AgEMP has a landscape component that assesses equipment and farming processes and a farm headquarters component that assesses power usage and efficiencies in livestock buildings, grain handling operations, and similar facilities to support the farm operation.

-Organic Initiative: NRCS helps certified organic growers and producers working to achieve organic certification install conservation practices for organic production.
-Organic payment rates have been established for qualifying practices and are included in the FY2013 EQIP Payment Schedule.
+Organic Initiative: NRCS elps certified organic growers and producers working to achieve organic certification install conservation practices for organic production.
+Organic payment rates have been established for qualifying practices and are included in the FY2014 EQIP Payment Schedule.

-Mississippi River Basin Healthy Watershed Initiative (MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
-Kentucky MRBI Focus Watersheds are the Licking, Lower Green, Bayou de Chien/Mayfield Creek, and Red River.
-(KY MRBI watersheds map) Core and supporting practices offered through MRBI have been established in a partnership effort with the Kentucky Division of Conservation based on the natural resources being targeted in each watershed across the State.
-These core and supporting practices are included in the Kentucky EQIP Policy and Procedures.
-MRBI Fact Sheet for Kentucky
+Mississippi River Basin Healthy Watershed Initiative MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
+The Kentucky MRBI Focus Watershed for 2014 is the Red River Watershed which takes in parts of Logan, Simpson and Todd Counties.
+Core and supporting practices offered through MRBI have been established in a partnership effort with the Kentucky Division of Conservation based on the natural resources being targeted in each watershed across the State.
+These core and supporting practices eligible for MRBI are included in the Kentucky EQIP Handbook.

 2013 State EQIP Initiatives